One inquisitive omnivore’s journey towards healthier and more compassionate eating…

 Here’s a list of my top three positive changes:

 - My Nutribullet — My friends laugh at the way I rave about it, but honestly starting off every day with all of those fruits and vegetables is a big deal for me.
 I used to just have coffee or a bagel.
-Now, I still have the coffee, but in addition to all of the vitamins, nutrients, and antioxidants I get from the spinach, kale, blueberries, apples, flaxseed, etc. in my smoothie.
-It’s simple (which is key for me), fills me up, and tastes great!
+Now, I still have the coffee, but in addition to all of the vitamins, nutrients, and antioxidants I get from the spinach, kale, blueberries, apples, flaxseed, etc. in my smoothie, it’s also simple (which is key for me), fills me up, and tastes great!
 (Click here for recipe)

 - Realizing not all meat substitutes consist of unsatisfying faux-products or high carbs and salt content — There were a few missteps, but I did find some tasty and healthy meat alternatives like Morning Star Farms’ Garden Veggie Patties, Quorn’s Vegan Burgers, and Gardein’s Chick n’ Strips.
 Though I think my aha moment occurred when I finally stopped comparing them to burgers and chicken and just enjoyed them on their own.